 Posted by Willy Franzen on February 26, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 At least 3 days a week I walk out of my apartment building and I smell chocolate.
 That may sound strange, but I live less than a mile from a chocolate factory.
 On days when the wind is blowing right from the West and they’re churning out chocolate, I don’t need to eat dessert – the delicious smell is enough.
 It’s especially enjoyable when it’s snowing out, and I’m sure that it won’t be nearly as nice on a 90 degree Summer day.
 It’s a pretty cool perk that I didn’t know that I was getting when I moved into this building.
 I’m hoping that you can get the same perk when you take a job with The Hershey Company.
 I don’t know if their corporate offices are near their factories, but even if they aren’t, you’ll still be surrounded by chocolate if you work for them.
 Hershey’s obviously doesn’t need an introduction, but you may not know that some of their other big brands are Reese’s, KitKat, Kisses, Jolly Rancher, and Ice Breakers.
 Oh, and in case you didn’t know, they’re located in… Hershey, PA.